"We provide knowledge and information about CGMP and Quality Systems to the Life Science industry"

 Preparing, Participating and Handling a Chinese Food & Drug Administration (CFDA) Inspection

-During this Seminar you will get the opportunity to hear from an expert in the field about the CFDA organization and regulatory authority, the CFDA inspection process and strategy, how to interact with the CFDA inspector, and recommendations to prepare for a successful CFDA inspection.
+During this Seminar you will get the opportunity to hear from an expert in the field about the CFDA organization and regulatory authority, the CFDA inspection process and strategy, how to interact with the CFDA inspectors, and recommendations to prepare for a successful CFDA inspection.
 In addition, you will also hear from Industry colleagues about their CFDA inspection experiences.

 Course content:CFDA Organization & Authority

 - Organization and structure of CFDA

 - CFDA Drug and Device inspection program and procedures